coopdisclosure.nyc

 Supporting organizations (the Civil Rights Coalition for Transparency & Accountability)

-Asian American Legal Defense and Education Fund, Broadway Community, Brooklyn Level Up, Community Service Society of New York; Disability Rights Advocates, ERASE Racism, Fair Housing Justice Center, Housing Opportunities Made Equal of New York, Housing Rights Initiative, Housing Works, JASA/Legal Services for Elder Justice, Lambda Legal, LatinoJustice PRLDEF, Lawyers' Committee for Civil Rights Under Law, NAACP Legal Defense and Educational Fund, Inc., National Fair Housing Alliance, National Low Income Housing Coalition, New Economy Project, New York Appleseed, New York Lawyers for the Public Interest, New York State Council of Churches, Open New York, Poverty & Race Research Action Council, Westchester Residential Opportunities, Western Queens Community Land Trust, and South Bronx Unite.
+Asian American Legal Defense and Education Fund; Association for Neighborhood & Housing Development; Broadway Community; Brooklyn Level Up; Build Up Justice NYC; Center for the Independence of the Disabled, NY; Center for NYC Neighborhoods; Chhaya Community Development Corporation; Community Service Society of New York; Community Voices Heard; Disability Rights Advocates; ERASE Racism; Fair Housing Justice Center; Housing Opportunities Made Equal of New York; Housing Rights Initiative; Housing Works; JASA/Legal Services for Elder Justice; Lambda Legal; LatinoJustice PRLDEF; Lawyers' Committee for Civil Rights Under Law; Long Island Housing Services; NAACP Legal Defense and Educational Fund, Inc.; National Fair Housing Alliance; Neighborhood Housing Services of New York City; Neighbors Helping Neighbors; New Economy Project; New York Appleseed; New York Housing Conference; New York Lawyers for the Public Interest; New York Legal Assistance Group; New York State Council of Churches; Open New York; Poverty & Race Research Action Council; Pratt Center for Community Development; South Bronx Unite; Westchester Residential Opportunities; and Western Queens Community Land Trust.

 Read "debunking myths"